cutting-edge-visionaries/Human-Activity-Recognition-ML/README.md

    Column 4: Label start point (in number of signal log samples (recorded at 50Hz)) Column 5: Label end point (in number of signal log samples)

+- RawData/clean raw data.py : The code in the file is used to remove the noise from the original raw data, and then create cleaned dataset of x.csv and y.csv

 - 'features_info.txt': Shows information about the variables used on the feature vector.

 - 'features.txt': List of all features.

 - 'activity_labels.txt': Links the activity ID with their activity name.

-- cleaned data/x"".csv files are cleaned dataset after removing nose.
+- cleaned data/x"".csv files are cleaned dataset after removing noise.
+Cleaning is done using code in the file Raw Data/clean raw data.py.
 The files are divided into x1, x2, x3, x4, x5 as combined of all of them is too large to upload on GitHub.

 - cleaned data/y.csv file is labels for the combined (x1, x2, x3, x4, x5) file.